 What is a home inspection?

 A home inspection is a visual examination of the home’s major structure, systems and components that are visible and safely accessible.
-The inspector should substantially adhere to a standards of practice that outlines what should be covered during a general home inspection, as well as what is excluded.
+We substantially adhere to a standards of practice that outlines what should be covered during a general home inspection, as well as what is excluded.

 Why should I get a home inspection?

-Buying a home is typically the biggest investment you will ever make, so it’s important to get a home inspection because the inspector should be able to discover and document defects that may or may not be obvious to you as a prospective buyer.
+Buying a home is typically the biggest investment you will ever make.
+It’s important to get a home inspection so we may discover and document defects that may or may not be obvious to you as a buyer.
 Such defects can range from simple replacements or repairs, to severe damage or safety and health concerns.
 Additionally, most mortgage companies require a home inspection on a property before approving the home loan.

 How can I be sure that a home inspector is qualified?

 It is important to choose a home inspector who is qualified and holds a license or certification in the field.
-Many states do not regulate home inspections, meaning that anyone could call themselves a home inspector.
-The state of Florida requires each home inspector to undergo a background check, submit proof of qualifications, and obtain a license.
+The state of Florida requires each home inspector to undergo a background check, fingerprinting, submit proof of qualifications, carry insurance, and obtain a license.

-We have a combined total of over 2,000 hours of home inspector education and we have performed hundred of inspections.
-We are Certified Professional Inspectors with InterNaci.
+We have hundred of hours of home inspector education.
+We are Certified Professional Inspectors with InterNACHI.
 We are so confident in our qualificaitons, we participate in the InterNACHI Buyback Guarantee Program.
 If we miss any details in your home inspection, we’ll buy your home back!

 How much does a home inspection cost?